argilla-io/argilla/argilla/docs/how_to_guides/distribution.md

 ![Task Distribution diagram](../assets/images/how_to_guides/distribution/taskdistribution.svg)

 !!! note
-    The status of a record can be either `completed`, when it has the required number of responses with `submitted` status, or `left`, when it doesn’t meet this requirement.
+    The status of a record can be either `completed`, when it has the required number of responses with `submitted` status, or `pending`, when it doesn’t meet this requirement.
     Each record can have multiple responses and each of those can have the status `submitted`, `discarded` or `draft`.

 !!! info "Main Class"